 This post on the best face washes for hyperpigmentation contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.

 The Best Face Washes for Hyperpigmentation

 Many of these face washes contain glycolic acid, an alpha hydroxy acid that helps resurface the skin and reduce uneven skin tone and discoloration.
 If you use a product that contains glycolic acid or any other exfoliating acid, be sure to use a broad-spectrum sunscreen during the day with an SPF of 30 or higher while using these products and for seven days after.

 La Roche-Posay Pigmentclar Brightening Foaming Cream Cleanser is a foaming cream cleanser formulated to brighten dull and uneven skin tones.
 This deep cleanser removes dirt, oil, and other impurities and brightens the skin tone through gentle exfoliation.

-Mario Badescu Glycolic Foaming Cleanser is formulated with glycolic acid to remove makeup, dirt, oil and other impurities from the skin.
-If used regularly it will help to reduce the look of hyperpigmentation, dark spots, age spots, congestion and dullness.
+Mario Badescu Glycolic Foaming Cleanser is formulated with glycolic acid to remove makeup, dirt, oil, and other impurities from the skin.
+If used regularly, it will help reduce the look of hyperpigmentation, dark spots, age spots, congestion, and dullness.
 It will also reduce the look of wrinkles and fine lines, and old acne marks.